Stonesjtu/go-docker/README.md

 With mesos, one can ask for specific resources (GPU, etc.) according to resources available set in mesos-slave.

+If native GPU is supported in your Mesos version (>= 1.x), configure mesos for GPU resources then simply use "gpus" resource in task.requirements:

+User will be able to select one or more GPU resources.

+For lower mesos versions, it is possible to define GPUs in constraints.
 Resources are defined in go-docker as constraints, in constraint named *resource*:

     constraints: [